rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 Standard statistical tests can then be run on the data.
-An ftest will automatically convert the sweeps in to the frequency domain and apply the approproate tests with sane default values.
+An ftest will automatically convert the sweeps in to the frequency domain and apply the appropriate tests with sane default values.
 By default, it analyses the modulation frequency.
 The result is stored in the `statistics` processing log by default, but this can be specified by the user.